IqbalAdel/coderr/README.md

 A **Django REST Framework** based backend for managing orders, offers, user profiles, and reviews.
 Users can create offers, place orders, review business users, and manage their profiles.
 This project provides a **fully functional REST API** ready to connect to a frontend (e.g., Angular, React, or Vue).
+The Frontend is provided by the Developer Akademie and can be found here: https://github.com/Developer-Akademie-Backendkurs/project.Coderr

 ---